Athozs/hass-additional-ca/README.md

 # Additional CA for Home Assistant

-_Additional CA_ integration for Home Assistant loads automatically private Certificate Authority or self-signed certificate into Home Assistant in order to access 3rd-party service with TLS/SSL, even after Home Assistant is upgraded.
+The _Additional CA_ integration for Home Assistant automatically loads a private Certificate Authority or self-signed certificate into Home Assistant to access 3rd-party services with TLS/SSL, even after Home Assistant is upgraded.

-## 📘 What to understand meaning private Certificate Authority (CA) ?
+## 📘 What does 'private Certificate Authority (CA)' mean here?

-* In case you manage your own CA, or you trust a CA, it gives you a kind of `ca.crt` file (or equivalent), that could be named shortly a personal / own / private / custom CA.
+* If you manage your own CA, or you trust a specific CA, you will have a `ca.crt` file (or equivalent).
+This can be called a personal / own / private / custom CA.

-* In case you generate a self-signed TLS/SSL certificate, it gives you a `.crt` file (or equivalent), that could be an equivalent of a personal / own / private / custom trusted CA.
+* If you generate a self-signed TLS/SSL certificate, you will get a `.crt` file (or equivalent), which is also considered a personal / own / private / custom trusted CA.

-📒 This documentation uses 'private CA' or 'self-signed cert' alternatively for the same purpose.
+📒 This documentation uses 'private CA' or 'self-signed cert' interchangeably for the same purpose.

-## 📘 What are use-cases with this integration ?
+## 📘 What are the use cases for this integration?

-Scenario: you want to import Certificate file into Home Assistant OS (HAOS) trust store or Home Assistant Docker container trust store, in order to access 3rd-party service with TLS/SSL:
+Scenario: You want to import a certificate file into the Home Assistant OS (HAOS) trust store or the Home Assistant Docker container trust store to access a 3rd-party service with TLS/SSL:

-* Some of your installed integrations in Home Assistant need to access devices or third-party services with TLS/SSL (HTTPS, etc), and you got a `ca.crt` (or equivalent) from the service provider, ➡ you can load it with _Additional CA_ integration.
+* Some of your installed integrations in Home Assistant need to access devices or third-party services with TLS/SSL (HTTPS, etc.), and you have received a `ca.crt` file (or equivalent) from the service provider. ➡ You can load it with the _Additional CA_ integration.
-* You generated a self-signed TLS/SSL certificate for your own service (personal HTTPS Web server, SMTP, LDAP, etc) that you want to be trusted by Home Assistant, ➡ you can load it with _Additional CA_ integration.
+* You have generated a self-signed TLS/SSL certificate for your own service (e.g., a personal HTTPS web server, SMTP, LDAP, etc.) that you want Home Assistant to trust. ➡ You can load it with the _Additional CA_ integration.

 ![](img/hass-additional-ca.png)